msgphp/symfony-demo-app/README.md

 By default the `base` environment builds all infrastructural services from `devops/docker/` during setup.
 The artifact images can then be leveraged by the application build (i.e. building from `docker-compose.yaml`).

-ℹ️ This creates a two-way process and allows to scale infrastructure as needed, e.g. use prepared external images instead
+ℹ️ This creates a two-way process and allows to scale infrastructure as needed (e.g. use prepared external images instead)

 ## Source Archives